Benchers from 1700 to 1970

 Royal Benchers are also included in the lists, but for convenience of reference their names are repeated here:

-HRH Grand Duke Jean of Luxembourg was elected an Honorary Bencher in 1988
+Also, HRH Grand Duke Jean of Luxembourg was elected an Honorary Bencher on 15 June 1988.

 See Masters of the Bench for a list of current Benchers.